Questions you should ask yourself before buying a boat

 If I wet dock the boat, will it reside at a marina or do I need a pontoon?

-As mentioned above, there are two options when it comes to wet-docking; mooring the boat at a marina or mooring the boat at your home on a pontoon.
+As mentioned above, there are two options when it comes to wet-docking: mooring the boat at a marina or mooring the boat at your home on a pontoon.

 Mooring the boat at a marina usually means you are up for substantial fees and fighting for car park spaces at the marina every time you want to hit the water.
 However, if you choose to moor your boat at home on a Micks Marine Maintenance pontoon, you have no ongoing storage fees and have the convenience of hitting the water without even leaving your home.